bigwiv/Biopython-cn/chr9.rst

     AF191658, length 896, with 3 features

 Using these automated query retrieval functionality is a big plus over doing things by hand.
-Although the module should obey the NCBI°Øs max three queries per second rule, the NCBI have other recommendations like avoiding peak hours.
-See Section?\ `9.1 <#sec:entrez-guidelines>`__.
+Although the module should obey the NCBI‚Äôs max three queries per second rule, the NCBI have other recommendations like avoiding peak hours.
+See Section \ `9.1 <#sec:entrez-guidelines>`__.
 In particular, please note that for simplicity, this example does not use the WebEnv history feature.
-You should use this for any non-trivial search and download work, see Section?\ `9.15 <#sec:entrez-webenv>`__.
+You should use this for any non-trivial search and download work, see Section \ `9.15 <#sec:entrez-webenv>`__.

 Finally, if plan to repeat your analysis, rather than downloading the files from the NCBI and parsing them immediately (as shown in this example), you should just download the records *once* and save them to your hard disk, and then parse the local file.

-9.14.4??Finding the lineage of an organism
+9.14.4  Finding the lineage of an organism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Staying with a plant example, let°Øs now find the lineage of the
+Staying with a plant example, let‚Äôs now find the lineage of the
 Cypripedioideae orchid family.
 First, we search the Taxonomy database
 for Cypripedioideae, which yields exactly one NCBI taxonomy identifier: